Reviews You Can Rely On

 A little sluggish on climbs due to weight

 The Marin Rift Zone 29 2 is a versatile, shorter-travel trail bike with a relatively well-rounded performance.
-With 125mm of rear-wheel travel paired with a 130mm fork and an up-to-date geometry, this bike rips harder than you'd expect on the descents.
+With 125mm of rear-wheel travel, a 130mm fork, and up-to-date geometry, this bike rips harder than you'd expect on the descents.
 It's quite stable at speed and capable of tackling some aggressive terrain, yet it remains easily maneuverable and playful when you want it to be.
 The suspension platform is fairly calm, and the Rift Zone is a comfortable and relatively efficient climber, given its slightly heavier weight.
-It also comes equipped with modern touches like nice wide handlebars, a dropper post, and beefy tires to match its downhill capabilities.
-We feel this is a great do-it-all trail bike option for the rider on a budget or those just getting into the sport and looking to progress their skills.
+It also has modern touches like nice wide handlebars, a dropper post, and beefy tires to match its downhill capabilities.
+This is a great do-it-all trail bike option for the rider on a budget or those just getting into the sport and looking to progress their skills.

 We loved the Marin Rift Zone 29 2, but it isn't perfect.
-Registering at over 34 lbs, it's heavier than most of the bikes in this review; that weight is especially noticeable when climbing.
+Registering at over 34 lbs, it's heavier than most bikes in this review; that weight is especially noticeable when climbing.
 While we were satisfied with most aspects of its build, slowing and stopping this bike has been left to a set of 2-piston Shimano MT200 brakes.
-While these brakes work they're underpowered, and the levers have poor ergonomics.
-Beyond that, we were impressed by this affordable and versatile trail bike.
+While these brakes work the levers have poor ergonomics, and they're underpowered.
+That aside, we were impressed by this affordable and versatile trail bike.

 Read more: Marin Rift Zone 29 2 review